-RECOGNIZE is a design anthology that will feature essays and commentary from Indigenous people and people of color — the next generation of emerging design voices.
+RECOGNIZE is a design anthology that features essays and commentary from indigenous people and people of color — the next generation of emerging design voices.

 Who We Are